Vampiro and Other Strange Tales of the Macabre by Kevin J. Kennedy is an awesome collection of tales that were each written by Mr. Kennedy.

 Oh my goodness this poor kid.
 Dealing with his alcoholic mom was horrible enough, but add in terrible bullies?
-By the time we got to the end of the tale I was definitely routing for him!
+By the time we got to the end of the tale, I was definitely rooting for him!

 Would You Sell Your Soul? – 5 Stars

 Love, love, love this one!
 This is a lighter tale about a troll that just wants to be a successful author.
 This has one very small element that shoves it into the horror genre.

 Vampiro – 5 Stars